att/netarbiter/README.md

 # Overview
-NetArbiter is a framwork that can stitch multiple OpenStack clusters and emulate the network delay and bandwidth.
+NetArbiter is a framwork that allows you to stitch multiple OpenStack clusters and emulate the network delay and bandwidth.

 For details, see <https://github.com/att/netarbiter/blob/master/netarbiter.pdf>.

 # Pre-requisites
-For Ubuntu Linux:
+For Ubuntu:
 ```
 $ sudo apt-get install ansible
 ```